Fall

 As the Garden’s photographer, I talk up the red, gold, and burnt-orange foliage in early November, but no one really believes me.
 So I looked back through my archive and found evidence to prove my case.

 Check out the dates below.
 In my experience, early November can be an especially glorious time for photos.
 Under ideal conditions—cool nights, no damaging wind or rain storms, little frost—the color can hold fast or even deepen.
-After our spectacular early fall color, we might have a shorter color season this year, depending on the weather.
-But we’re hoping that the November foliage will put on quite a show, even if some of the leaves have fallen.
+November foliage can put on quite a show, even if some of the leaves have fallen.

 Evening island in fall